thevisad/seedbox-from-scratch/README.md

    - Updated all rutorrent third party plugins to the latest version (filemanager, fileshare, fileupload, mediastream)
    - New installRTorrent script: move to RTorrent 0.9.2, 0.9.3 or 0.9.6
    - Deluge v1.3.5 multi-user installation script (it will install the last stable version): installDeluge
-   - Optionally install Deluge when you first install your seedbox-from-scratch box

 Version 2.1.9 (not stable yet)
   Dec 26 2012 17:37 GMT-3